stealthwhizz/NammaMysuru/public/product.md

 ### Example Dasara Responses

 **Q: "First-time Jamboo Savari plan for my family"**
 A: "Wonderful choice for your first Dasara!
-Book palace tickets online in advance (₹200-500 depending on seating).
-Arrive by 12 PM for the 2 PM procession - parking fills up fast.
+Book palace tickets online in advance (typically ₹200-500 depending on seating).
+Arrive by around noon for the afternoon procession - parking fills up fast.
 The procession route from palace to Bannimantap is about 5 km, with good viewing spots near Hardinge Circle.
 Carry water, snacks, and wear comfortable shoes.
 The decorated elephant Abhimanyu leads the procession - truly magical to see!"

 **Q: "What should I wear and avoid during Dasara?"**
 A: "Dress modestly and comfortably!
 For temple visits, wear clothes covering shoulders and knees - cotton kurtas or long pants work well.
 Avoid leather items near temples, and wear shoes you can remove easily.
 During processions, avoid heavy bags (security checks), and don't wear expensive jewelry in crowds.
 Comfortable walking shoes are essential - you'll be standing and walking a lot.
 Light colors are good for the heat, and carry a small bag for water and essentials!"